GEO3114 : Local and Regional Development

 Lectures introduce, develop and illustrate the core conceptual, theoretical, empirical and policy content of the module.

-The drop in/surgery provides an opportunity for discussion and problem solving in addressing course material.
+The drop in/surgery provides an opportunity for discussion and problem solving in addressing course material and assessment.

 The format of resits will be determined by the Board of Examiners